meghapsimatrix/simhelpers/README.md

-In addition to the set of functions that calculates performance measures and MCSE, the package also includes a function, `create_skeleton()`, that generates a skeleton outline of a simulation study that can be applied when designing and conducting one.
+In addition to the set of functions that calculates performance measures and MCSE, the package also includes a function, `create_skeleton()`, that generates a skeleton outline of a simulation study.
 Another function, `evaluate_by_row()`, runs the simulation for each combination of conditions row by row and implements the [`future_pmap()`](https://davisvaughan.github.io/furrr/reference/future_map2.html) function from the [`furrr`](https://davisvaughan.github.io/furrr/) package to run the simulation in parallel.
 The package also contains